 Introduction to principles of genetics and evolution; one of a two-course gateway series that is required for prospective biology majors.
 Includes Mendelian and non-Mendelian inheritance, quantitative genetics, evolution, natural selection, genetic drift, kin selection, speciation, molecular evolution, and phylogenetic analysis.
 Course concludes with a survey of the Kingdoms of life.
-3 Credits.
+This course and the related laboratory must be taken together.

 Biology 122 Lab.
 Introduction to Biology: Genetics and Evolution Lab.
-1 Credit.